sunjana2199/amazon_books_data_pipeline/README.md

 -----
 -----

-# Watch this video to Implement this Project from Scratch
+# ⬇️Watch this video to Implement this Project from Scratch

 <div align="left">
       <a href="https://www.youtube.com/watch?v=3xyoM28B40Y">